 Getting hacked is every company’s worst nightmare.
-A business can be held hostage by cyber criminals demanding payment, customers can jump ship, and the bad press can linger for years.
-It’s not all doom and gloom though.
-Irdeto, a world leader in digital platform security that guards more than 5 billion applications and devices, is helping top names in entertainment, transport and IoT stay safe from a busy office in the Amsterdam Area.
+A business can be held hostage by cybercriminals demanding payment, customers can jump ship and the bad press can linger for years.
+It’s not all doom and gloom though: Irdeto, a world leader in digital platform security that guards more than six billion applications and devices, is helping the world’s biggest brands stay safe from its office in the Amsterdam Area.